deepaksood619/deepaksood619.github.io/docs/cloud/aws/intro.md

 - Launch permissions that control which AWS accounts can use the AMI to launch instances
 - A block device mapping that specifies the volumes to attach to the instance when it's launched

-## Structure101 - Architecure Development Environment
+Structure101 - Architecture Development Environment

 ## Resources